 1. Consideration of outstanding items in letter from Cllr Couchman originally discussed in meeting of July 2024, Agenda Item 116.2 and October, Agenda Item 173 – requested to be moved to December meeting.

 211. Close of Meeting and announcement of next meeting:

-The next meeting of the Full Council will be held at the on Monday 9th December
+The next meeting of the Full Council will be held at the Clavering Village Hall on Monday 9th December

 2024 at 7.30pm.